-Manual Testing on Softwares
+Manual Testing on Software

 The software can be tested in two ways by a human manually and automatically by a computer.
 Each technique has its benefits and drawbacks but shares the fundamental objective of maintaining software quality.
 We will concentrate on manual testing in this article.

-Below are the 6 types of Manual Testing:
+Below are the six types described below.

 1. White Box Testing